ibNez/Arcane-Realms/docs/SETUP.md

 The database and vector data are persisted in the `ops/` volumes configured in `docker-compose.yml`.

 For more information about the architecture, see `docs/20k-Scalability.md`.

+## Troubleshooting

+- **GPU not detected** – confirm `nvidia-smi` works and that your CUDA toolkit matches the driver version.
+Both faster‑whisper and Piper can fall back to CPU with the appropriate flags.
+- **CPU models too slow** – use smaller models (e.g., `base` for Whisper or `en_US-lessac-medium` for Piper) or enable GPU acceleration.
+- **Illegal instruction errors** – some binaries require AVX2; compile from source if running on older CPUs.